What to Know Before You Buy a Home Warranty

 Appliances that are over 4 years old are usually no longer covered by the initial purchase agreement from the store.
 The fixes are entirely up to you.
 In this age of rapid technology, your appliance might become outdated and unfixable in less time than in the past, simply because the parts aren’t made anymore, or the model is updated way beyond the current appliances’ capabilities.

 Long distance military landlords most certainly will benefit from buying a home warranty, and your tenants will be relieved not to bear the burden of upkeep.
-It's inevitable that a major crisis will occur in your property if you're either deployed or stationed far from the house, leaving your renters the cleanup and nuisance of finding quality repair companies.
+A major crisis will inevitably occur in your property if you're either deployed or stationed far from the house, leaving your renters the cleanup and nuisance of finding quality repair companies.
 A home warranty alleviates the search to find providers.
 However, there is a legitimate concern between you and your renters as to who pays for the service calls, how often, and how much.
-The only way to avoid confusion of payment is to explicitly write in the lease how the warranty is handled, to include renter reimbursement.
+The only way to avoid confusion about payment is to explicitly write in the lease how the warranty is handled, including renter reimbursement.

 RELATED: Making It Work: Military Landlords and Long-Distance Property Managers